 Future Parish Council meetings will be held at Old Sarum (Primary School), Hampton Park (Greentrees School) and Laverstock (PC Office at River Bourne Community Farm) on a rolling programmed basis.

-The next meeting on 17th June will be held at River Bourne Community Farm at 7pm.
+The next meeting of the Parish Council will be held at the River Bourne Community Farm at 7pm on Monday 18 th November 2013.
 Residents are welcome to attend.

 Details of meetings and agenda are to be found on our Meetings page.

 Bag it and bin it !
 Clean up after your dog.